 How to apply for federal student aid through the FAFSA

-The FAFSA unlocks the potential for numerous financial benefits, even if you think your family may not qualify.
-File early and annually, immediately after Oct.
-1, if possible.
+The FAFSA unlocks the potential for numerous financial benefits, even if you think your family may not qualify, so file early and annually.

 Should you complete the FAFSA?